wp-plugins/simple-seo-categories-posts/readme.txt

 == Changelog ==

+= 1.0.3 =

+* Added actions and filters
+* Added option for the Title HTML Tag
+* Removed custom excerpt function.
+Using WordPress function now
+* The widget now gets te content instead of the excerpt and limits its words.

 = 1.0.1 =

-Removed two lines from the query to make it work with custom post types
+* Removed two lines from the query to make it work with custom post types

 = 1.0.0 =